socialvibe/truex-ads-docs/bluescript-reference.md

 ##### `bringToFront`

-Changes child order of a TXElement so that it draws on top of all other views.
+Changes child order of a script element so that it draws on top of all other displayed elements.

 Parameter | Description
 --- | ---
-name | Name of the node to bring to the front of the view
+name | Name of the element to bring to the front of the view

 ---